brimdata/zed/docs/formats/zson.md

-from its value, e.g., a record type can be derived from a record value because all of the field names and type names are present in the value, but an enum type cannot be derived from an enum value because not all the enumerated names are present in the value.
+from its value, e.g., a record type can be derived from a record value because all of the field names and type names are present in the value, but an enum type cannot be derived from an enum value because not all the enumerated symbols are present in the value.
 In the the latter case, the long form `(<type-name>=(<type>))` must be used.

 It is an error for an external type to be defined to a different type